-Introducing babies to swimming at a young age is the ideal way to make sure they aren’t afraid of water and learn to be safe, early on.
-The experts at Bambino Mio have some super tips to make sure that your baby’s first experiences in water are happy, positive and help you both to create great bonds.
+Introducing babies to swimming at a young age is the ideal way to ensure they aren’t afraid of water and learn to be safe early on.
+Here are some tips to ensure that your first experiences of taking baby swimming are happy and positive and help you create great bonds.

 1. Water is fun!